Melissa Campbell

 Paralegal and newly qualified Solicitor at the University of Derby

 “I am most proud of qualifying as a Chartered Legal Executive and Solicitor in under three months of one another.
-This is not the traditional route to qualifying as a Solicitor, but I’m glad that I persisted and worked so hard to achieve this.”
+This is not the traditional route to qualifying as a Solicitor, but I’m glad that I stuck to it.”

-The focus of Melissa’s current role is to provide legal support and advice on a practical level, to mitigate potential risks to the University.
-Her activities include training legal support staff, working with Legal Counsel, as well as having her own case load, including reviewing, negotiating and drafting commercial contracts on behalf of the University.
-Melissa also provides face to face presentations, enhancing the profile of the Legal Services Department.
+The focus of Melissa’s role is to provide legal support and advice on a practical level, to mitigate the risks to the University.
+Her workplace activities include training Legal Support staff, supporting and working with Legal Counsel, as well as having her own case load, including reviewing, negotiating and drafting commercial contracts on behalf of the University.
+Melissa also provides face to face presentations to officers of the University, enhancing the profile of the Legal Services department.

-Melissa found that her degree enabled her to develop many transferable skills that have prepared her for her career.
+Melissa found that her degree taught her many transferable skills that have prepared her for this role.
 In particular, she believes that volunteering at the Student Legal Advice Centre taught her effective communication and diplomacy skills, as she conducted client meetings.
-She drafted attendance notes, which required high attention to detail and applies her legal research skills in the context of a variety of situations when providing advice in her current role.
+She also drafted attendance notes, which required high attention to detail.
+Additionally, she applied her strengths with legal research, applying them to the situations at hand when providing advice in her current role.

 Advice to others

-As Melissa reflects on her journey, she advises students to think outside of the box and consider alternative pathways to pursue their dreams.
-She also highlights the importance of gaining workplace experience whilst studying as she found this to be beneficial in preparing for the workplace.
+As Melissa reflects on her student journey, she advises students to think outside of the box and consider alternative pathways to pursue their dreams.
+She also highlights the importance of gaining workplace experience whilst studying as she found this to be beneficial for preparing for the workplace.

 “As a first-generation university student born and raised in Derby, it was logical for me to study at the University of Derby.
 Not only was this an affordable choice, but also a practical one, as it meant that I could continue to work locally throughout my studies.

-It was important to me that my path to achieving my qualification enabled me to gain practical experience whilst I was learning.
+It was important to me that my path to qualification evolved around earning whilst I was learning.
 This involved documenting my daily tasks in a Work-Based Learning Portfolio, which enabled me to qualify as a Chartered Legal Executive.
-As I had previously studied the Legal Practice Course full-time, I was able to qualify as a Solicitor by completing the Professional Skills Course.”
+As I had previously studied the Legal Practice Course full-time, I was able to qualify as a Solicitor by completing the Professional Skills Course.
+Therefore, I would recommend considering an earning whilst learning approach to qualifying, as I found that this was a great route into the profession.”

 A student being in the court room practicing.